How NASCAR tracks are helping during COVID-19 pandemic - NBC Sports

 Daytona International Speedway

-AdventHealth will offer 500 or more drive-up COVID-19 tests at Daytona International Speedway starting at 9 a.m.
-ET Friday.
+AdventHealth began offering 500 or more drive-up COVID-19 tests at Daytona International Speedway starting at 9 a.m.
+ET last Friday.

+According to the Daytona Beach-News Journal, 452 people scheduled appointments over the weekend, with 266 on Friday.

 The tests will be available to anyone who meets the criteria for testing, as set by the Centers for Disease Control and Prevention.
 A doctor’s order in not required for testing.